Fourier transform on graded Lie algebras: Introduction

 \subsection{Outline}

-In section \ref{sec1} we build the necessary background, assumptions and notations.
-In section \ref{sec2}, we define $\rnn^\mf{g}_{\mf{p}}$ in the graded setting and prove that it sends parity complexes to parity complexes.
-In section \ref{sec4}, we introduce Fourier transform for the graded Lie algebras.
-Here we prove that the Fourier transform sends cuspidal pairs to cuspidal pairs and parity complexes to parity complexes.
-In section \ref{sec5}, we define primitive pairs both on the nilpotent cone and the graded Lie algebras.
-We prove some statements about the primitive pair in positive characteristic that was known in characteristic $0$.
-In section \ref{sec6}, we introduce quasi-monomials and good pairs and reprove some statements in the modular setting that already exists in characteristic $0$.
+In Section \ref{sec1}, we establish the necessary background, assumptions, and notations.
+In Section \ref{sec2}, we define $\rnn^\mathfrak{g}_{\mathfrak{p}}$ in the graded setting and demonstrate that it sends parity complexes to parity complexes.
+Section \ref{sec4} introduces the Fourier transform for graded Lie algebras, where we prove that the Fourier transform maps cuspidal pairs to cuspidal pairs and parity complexes to parity complexes.